CompuCell3D/CompuCell3DDevelopersManual/docs/building_growth_steppable_in_developer_zone.rst

         <GrowthRate CellType="2" Rate="1.7"/>
     </Steppable>

-to any simulation where we want cell of type `1` to increase target volume at 1.3 pixels/MCS rate and for cells of type 2 the growth would be 1.7.

 .. note::

-    The name of the steppable or plugin that we reference from XML is not based on module name but on the label encoded in the proxy file.
-In our case ``GrowthSteppableProxy.cpp`` has the following line ``growthSteppableProxy("GrowthSteppable", ...`` and there we have label ``GrowthSteppable`` that we use in XML.
-If we changed this label to e.g. `growthSteppableProxy("MyGrowthSteppable", ...`` then we would need to change first line of XML for GrowthSteppable to ``<Steppable Type="GrowthSteppable">``
+    The XML name of a steppable or plugin comes from the label registered in its proxy file, not necessarily from the C++ class name.
+In this example ``GrowthSteppableProxy.cpp`` registers ``growthSteppableProxy("GrowthSteppable", ...)``, so the XML uses ``<Steppable Type="GrowthSteppable">``.
+If the proxy registered ``"MyGrowthSteppable"`` instead, the XML would need to use ``<Steppable Type="MyGrowthSteppable">``.

 Here are the results of the simulation at MCS 0, 20, and 40:

 |gs_cpp|

-As you can see there are 3 cell types here but we specified growth rates for two of them As a result "red" cells are getting squashed by growing neighbors and at MCS 40 they disappear.
-Also notice that green cells are bigger than blue ones.
-This is what we expect when we have different growth rates.
+The simulation contains three cell types, but the XML specifies growth rates for only two of them.
+The type without an explicit growth rate is squeezed by growing neighbors and disappears by MCS 40.
+Green cells become larger than blue cells because they use the larger growth rate.

-Since we are modifying target volume we must use ``Volume`` plugin where we control all parameters for each cell individually - we use "local flex" version of Volume constraint ``<Plugin Name="Volume"/>`` where we only load ``Volume`` plugin but dont pass any parameters to it.
-Those parameters ``targetVolume`` ``lambdaVolume`` are set in C++ code:
+Because this steppable modifies ``targetVolume`` directly, the simulation must load the ``Volume`` plugin.
+Here we use the local-flex form, ``<Plugin Name="Volume"/>``, which loads the plugin without global XML parameters.
+The per-cell ``targetVolume`` and ``lambdaVolume`` values are assigned in C++ code:

 .. code-block:: xml